justsvykas/insurance_prediction/README.md

 # Deployed on cloud

-This model is deploed on Render.
+This model is deployed on Render.
 To see example of predictions go to https://insurance-prediction-nc3h.onrender.com/docs

 to test model in cloud run:
 ```bash